frederic-perez/AmE-dictionary/data/idioms.md

 __take the cake__ __1__ To be the worst in a series of negative actions.
 Primarily heard in US. _The one importantly stupid example that teally takes the cake._ _When I found out he had been reading through my text messages, well, that took the cake._ __2__ To be the best or the most outstanding.
 Primarily heard in US. _You’ve done some nice murals, but this one takes the cake!_
 __take the Fifth (amendment)__ Refuse to answer on the grounds that one may incriminate oneself, as in _He took the Fifth on so many of the prosecutor’s questions that we’re sure he’s guilty._
 __take the gloves off__ _The gloves are coming off today._
-__take the high road__ :two: To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment. _Strive to always take the high road when dealing with others, even if they’ve treated you unfairly in the past.
+__take the high road__ :four: To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment. _Strive to always take the high road when dealing with others, even if they’ve treated you unfairly in the past.
 Life has a habit of rewarding those who learn to turn the other cheek._
 __take the hit (for someone or something)__ To face punishment, blame, censure, or arrest for someone else’s crime or misdeed. _We’ve made it look like he withdrew the money, so when the police start investigating, he’ll be the one to take the hit._
 __take the hit__ (take the fall) To incur blame or censure, either willingly or unwillingly: _a senior official who took the fall for the failed intelligence operation._
+__take the reins__
 __take the weight off (one’s) feet__ To lie or (especially) sit down, generally after being upright for a long period of time. _We’ve been walking all over town today, so I think we’re just going to head back to the hotel and take the weight off our feet for a while._
 __take turns__ To alternate doing something; to do something in succession, one person or thing after another. _Please take turns instead of everyone talking at once._
 __take umbrage__ To become offended or angered by something. _Hey, I take umbrage at the idea that I didn’t put my full effort into this project._
-__take up__ To begin doing something as a habit, hobby, pastime, or steady practice. _My husband has taken up gardening now that he’s retired._
+__take up__ :two: To begin doing something as a habit, hobby, pastime, or steady practice. _My husband has taken up gardening now that he’s retired._ _We have taken up this challenge._
 __take wing__ _Then again, my thoughts took wing._
 __take your mind off something__ To do something to help you forget about something else.
+__taken aback__ :two::astonished: Startled, astonished, shocked, or disconcerted. _All of us were a bit taken aback to learn that John was moving to England next month._
+__taking it on your chin__
 __talk a mile a minute__ To speak in a very quick or hurried manner; to talk very fast. _When the boss gets excited, she starts talking a mile a minute, and I can never follow everything she’s trying to say!_
+__talk back (to one)__ To answer, respond, or interrupt in a rude or impertinent manner; to sass. _If you don’t stop talking back like that, you’ll be going to bed with no dinner!_
 __talk back__
+__talk down to (one)__
 __talk in riddles__ To speak in a (perhaps intentionally) convoluted way.
+__talk the talk__
 __talk to the hand__ A rude interjection meant to interrupt and dismiss what another person is saying.
 (Sometimes written or spoken in longer forms, such as, “talk to the hand, because the face isn’t listening,” or the like.) _All of us were aghast when Jonathan turned to the police officer and said, “Talk to the hand, ’cause the face ain’t interested!”_
+__talk trash__
+__talk turkey__ To discuss something in a frank, straightforward, and serious manner.
+__talk twenty to the dozen__ To talk (to someone) very rapidly, hurriedly, and/or energetically. _My aunt can get talking twenty to the dozen if you get her on a topic she’s passionate about._
 __talking head__ :dart::two: _slang_ A person who is filmed in closeup while talking about some topic, especially for an interview, documentary, news report, etc. _He always has the same talking heads on his show to talk about recent political events._ _Talking head videos._
+__tall order__ :two::hammer:
 __tall tale__ :three::hammer:
 __tan (one’s) hide__ To spank one. _Young lady, I will tan your hide if you disobey me again!_
 __tap dancing__